Model CJ ’12

-Lastly on MCJ, the eight annual session of our beloved court simulation conference, was held in February 2019 in Litai Hotel, Ankara.
-The Academic and Organization teams were led by two incredibly dedicated gentlements; Secretary General Mr. Aziz Can CENGİZ and Director General Mr. Selman AKMEŞE.
+Lastly on MCJ, the eighth annual sessions of our beloved court simulation conference was held in February 2019 in Litai Hotel, Ankara.
+The Academic and Organization teams were led by two incredibly dedicated gentlemen; Secretary-General Mr. Aziz Can CENGİZ and Director General Mr. Selman AKMEŞE.

 In Model Courts of Justice 2019, we once again welcomed Keynote Speakers, who informed our legal enthusiasts participants on many aspects regarding the legal matters.

 Led by Secretary-General Deniz Yontuk and Director-General İrem Özdamar, Model Courts of Justice 2020 marked many firsts in gathering an unprecedented number of sponsors and debuting a variety of never-before-seen international courts.
 Alongside familiar faces such as the International Court Justice, the International Criminal Court, and the European Court of Human Rights, the 9th year of the conference was home to simulations of the World Intellectual Property Organization (WIPO), the African Court of Human Rights, and the US Court of Federal Claims.

 To commemorate the 10th annual session of Model Courts of Justice, Secretary-General Mr. Faik Yetgin and Director-General Ms. Simay Demir poured their blood sweat tears into this edition of the conference.
 Despite the unfortunate events of the global pandemic, the team provided us with the best conference possible.